 DeVos Place Convention Center | 303 Monroe Ave NW | Grand Rapids, MI 49503

 Before the Career Fair

-Develop questions - Narrow down your list of organizations to include those who have positions you are interested in, or those that you think you might like to work form then list some questions you would like to ask the representative at the fair.
+- Develop questions - Narrow down your list of organizations to include those who have positions you are interested in, or those that you think you might like to work for then list some questions you would like to ask the representative at the fair.

 At the Career Fair

-Take the time to talk - Don't just drop off a resume and move to the next booth.
+- Take the time to talk - Don't just drop off a resume and move to the next booth.
 Take time to get additional information and make an impression.
 The point is not to see how many resumes you can give to employers in the least amount of time - it is a chance to network with employers.
 Because of online applicant tracking systems, some employers will not be able to take resumes at the fair, but don't get discouraged.
 The conversations you have with the recruiters are making an impression, and they are definitely taking note, making these conversations even more valuable!

 - Use your research - If you have done research before the job fair, you can have an informed conversation with the representative.
 It works to your advantage if you can tell employers how your skills match what they are looking for.
 Employers want to hire people who are genuinely interested in their organization.

 - Collect business cards for follow-up - It is always a good idea to collect the business card of the individual you spoke with at each table.
 This will allow you to follow up with that individual in the future.

 - Stop by the Ask Me table - If you're unsure of who to talk to or what employers fit your area, visit the Ask Me table.
 There are advisors on hand who can help answer any questions you may have.